-To determine basic earnings (loss) per common share (EPS), preferred stock dividend requirements are deducted from net income (loss) before dividing by the average number of common shares outstanding.
-To determine diluted EPS, preferred stock dividend requirements are added to earnings available for common shareholders for the periods in which the assumed conversion of Great Plains Energy's 7.00% Series B Mandatory Convertible Preferred Stock (Series B Preferred Stock) has a dilutive effect before dividing by the diluted average number of common shares outstanding.
-The effect of dilutive securities assumes the issuance of common shares applicable to performance shares and restricted stock calculated using the treasury stock method and the number of common shares that would be issued under an assumed conversion of Series B Preferred Stock using the if-converted method.
+To determine basic earnings (loss) per common share (EPS), preferred stock dividend requirements and redemption premium are deducted from net income (loss) before dividing by the average number of common shares outstanding.
+To determine diluted EPS, preferred stock dividend requirements and redemption premium are deducted from net income (loss) before dividing by the diluted average number of common shares outstanding.
+The effect of dilutive securities assumes the issuance of common shares applicable to performance shares and restricted stock calculated using the treasury stock method.